 - Unemployment is at historically low levels, so people still have income to pay mortgages.

-In my opinion, we are somewhere at the end of the expansion phase, moving towards the beginning of the hypersupply, but it is not a normal/classic cycle.
-We are dealing with a very dislocated, strange cycle that the world hasn't seen before.
+In my opinion, we are somewhere at the end of the expansion phase, moving towards the beginning of the hyper-supply, but it is not a normal/classic cycle.
+We are dealing with a very dislocated, strange cycle that the world hasn’t seen before.

-Self-storage still appears to be in the expansion phase (late in that phase) and may be starting to move into the hypersupply phase.
+Self-storage still appears to be in the expansion phase (late in that phase) and may be starting to move into the hyper-supply phase.
 Hospitality is still doing well, but there are future concerns that the consumer has taken on a lot of debt and will be running out of buying power.

-The times are unprecedented as we've never seen interest rates spiking from zero FED funds rate to 5-5.25% range in 1 year.
-This is a lot of uncertainty about how much damage it'll cause and how fast.
+The times are unprecedented as we’ve never seen interest rates spiking from zero FED funds rate to 5-5.25% range in 1 year.
+This is a lot of uncertainty about how much damage it’ll cause and how fast.
 The fear is that we might fall fast into the recession phase, without spending much time in hypersupply.
-Most investors are sitting on the sidelines and waiting to see what's going to happen.
-Commercial real estate transaction volume is down 70-75% from a year ago, as bid and ask spreads widened massively.
-It feels quiet before the storm.

 Unemployment is at historically low levels, and that makes it difficult to see a severe recession ahead unless a massive number of layoffs start taking place.
 We certainly can conclude that the economic growth is slowing and we are likely to hit a technical recession (2 negative quarters of GDP) in late 2023 and into 2024.
 The rest we have to observe and respond dynamically.